 The plate is decorative pottery from the 1930s.
 I did a bit of research about the Parrott mark on the back and discovered that Arthur William Parrott and his brother Charles Henry Parrott operated the Albert Street Pottery in Burslem, Stoke-on-Trent from c.1921 to the 1960s.
-I love the effect of cakes, teabreads and biscuits on old fashioned patterned plates, perfect for afternoon tea so love piling up the stand with cakes just like Grandma did.
+I love to see cakes, teabreads and biscuits on old fashioned patterned plates, perfect for afternoon tea so love putting up the stand with cakes just like Grandma did.

 Fortunately, I found a ceramic restorer who has experience of conserving items by invisible restoration so that they can be displayed and enjoyed again.

 I never imagined that I would see the plate appear as if it had not been damaged but Doreena did a brilliant job.
 Here's Grandma’s plate with Paradise Cake in all its glory on the front cover of Grandma Abson's Traditional Baking book.

 We didn’t go on holiday much in the 1950s but I do have a distant memory of day trips to Bridlington.
 Being a railway family, of course we always went there by train, pulled by a steam train engine, from Bolton on Dearne Railway station where we lived.